modem-works/dream-recorder/README.md

    ```bash
    ./start_dream_recorder_pi.sh
    ```
-   - This will start the Docker app, the GPIO service, and launch Chromium in kiosk mode.
+   - This will start the Docker app (production mode by default), the GPIO service, and launch Chromium in kiosk mode.
+   - To start the app in development mode, use:
+     ```bash
+     docker compose --profile dev run --service-ports dev
+     ```

 5. **(Optional) Enable auto-start on boot:**
    ```bash